ProSE-uoft-org/group-website/content/3.documentation/contributor.md

 For example `<span class="bg-red-300">Hello World</span>` gives you <span class="bg-red-500">Hello World</span>.

-Read https://docus.dev/api/components for built-in components you can use.
-Read author's example at `content/1.members/3.grad-student/Huakun-Shen.md`.

 ## Editing Your Content

 Simple content modification can be done fully in browser without a dev environment.
 In the documentation page, there is a "Edit this page" button at the bottom of the page.
 Click it to edit the markdown file of the current page.